LSYS/rbStata/README.md

-# wbStata
+# rbStata

-`wbStata` is a CLI utility to easily convert between (or, go way back to) versions of Stata's `.dta`, which are not forward compatible.
+`rbStata` is a CLI utility to easily convert between (or, go way back to) versions of Stata's `.dta`, which are not forward compatible.
 * Cross-platform CLI utility: Windows, Mac, Linux.
 * No knowledge of Python required (but requires a Python installation).
-* ?
-Takes care of Unicode to ASCII transliteration (older versions of Stata do not support Unicode)
+* Handles Unicode to ASCII transliteration (older versions of Stata do not support Unicode).
 * Works with Python 3.6+.
-* ?Takes care of variable label transferring
-* ?Takes care of data label transferring
-* ?Takes care of value labels
+* Handles transferring (where available and possible) of:
+  - Variable labels
+  - Data labels
+  - Value labels

 ## Statement of Need